-Grow your skills in managing school improvement issues, enhancing teacher performance, and using data-driven decision making to improve student success.
-By completing the prescribed 16 credits in Leadership and Learning, students may acquire a graduate certificate or apply the credits to the Masters of Arts in Education.
+Certificate - Grow your skills in managing school improvement issues, enhancing teacher performance, and using data-driven decision making to improve student success.

+Graduate degree opportunity - Students can apply the 12 credits in Leadership and Learning to the Masters of Arts in Education.